 DFO LICENSE RULES

 LINK TO DFO RULES 2014 EXAMPLE: 334136 – Halifax Int’l Tuna Tournament (Amendment)

 In addition to the fishing conditions as specified in DFO’s license, the following rules apply:

 Note: This is an “All Tackle” tournament with no restriction on fishing line weights, however, power assisted reels will not be allowed.

 - Maximum six anglers per boat each day, plus boat captain and mate if required.

 - At the start of each day every boat must depart from Bishops Landing, or their alternate moorage location within the Halifax/Dartmouth/Bedford regional area.
-All boats must call in to the committee (volunteers at Bishop’s Landing) at nominally 8:00 – 8:30 a.m. to inform them of their fishing status, and also once they are secured at their berth at the end of each day.
+All boats must contact the committee (volunteers at Bishop’s Landing) at nominally 8:00 – 9:30 a.m. to inform them of their fishing status, and also once they are secured at their berth at the end of each day.

 - No hi-grading or cutting off fish in order to continue fishing.

 - No aircraft spotting or guidance.

 - 8:00 am shot gun start on day 1 off the Bishop’s Landing dock, all other days teams are permitted to leave Bishops Landing or, their alternate moorage location within the Halifax/Dartmouth/Bedford regional area at 6 am.
 Lines out at 4 pm.